 on how to make healthy choices and eat whole, real foods instead of focusing on one macronutrient being “in or out” of vogue.
 If we don’t get this right, in ten or twenty years we’ll have a whole different health problem on our hands because we will have swung from high-sugar to high-fat diets, mostly junk.

-Moderation and healthy choices in every food group wins every time.
+Moderation and healthy choices in every food group win every time.
 It’s most beneficial when you know you can be in any country, at any table, and successfully choose the foods that will sustain your optimal mind and body.

-As busy women, we need not be asking “which diet is better?”
+As busy women, we need not be asking “Which diet is better?”

 Rather, we need to foster healthier habits that produce better brain power, more energy, and a higher quality of life.